UPPMAX/HPC-python/docs/day2/use_isolated_environments.md

    - If very troublesome, try with ``conda``

    - To use self-installed Python packages in a batch script, you also need to load the above mentioned modules and activate the environment.
 An example of this will follow later in the course.
-   - To see which Python packages you, yourself, have installed, you can use ``pip list --local`` while the environment you have installed the packages in is active.
+   - To see which Python packages you have installed in an anvironment, you can use ``pip list --local`` while the environment you have installed the packages in is active.
 To see all packages, use ``pip list``.
        - Note that ``--user`` must be omitted: else the package will be installed in the global user folder.
 :::

 :::{admonition} ``pip list`` documentation
+   :class: dropdown

 - ``--local``: If in a virtualenv that has global access, do not list globally-installed packages.
 - ``--user``: Only output packages installed in user-site.
 - [documentation](https://pip.pypa.io/en/stable/cli/pip_list)
 :::

-### Virtual environment - venv & virtualenv
+## Virtual environment - venv & virtualenv

 With this tool you can download and install with ``pip`` from the [PyPI repository](https://pypi.org/)